Shenmue III Review

 When it comes to the minigames they all play primarily as the previous entries so expect the return of numerous QTE or Quick Time Events to occur.
 There are some exceptions such as the instance where you can go to a Kung Fu temple and train with the warriors there by either sparing with them to increase your techniques and level up your Kung Fu or fight them to raise your rank by defeating the various combatants.
 You are also able to increase your Kung Fu levels and other attributes by doing things such as doing one inch punch trainings and maintaining your horse stance for one minute and improve yourself as a martial artists which is something that is the strongest core component of Shenmue III being your journey as a martial artists to walk the way of Wude which are the four tenants of martial arts virtue being Gon, Dan, Jie, and Yi.

 You still are able to take on jobs to earn money from woodchopping and more as well as gambling with Lucky Hit, Turtle racing, and more and you can even do stuff such as fishing which is pretty awesome!
-Yu Suzuki is the father of many Sega Classics so there’s never a shortage of content in this game at all.
+Yu Suzuki is the father of many Sega Classics so there’s never a shortage of content in this game at all, and if you really like gambling games, you can also go to sites as spbobet online to find the best gambling games for you.

 Last point I want to touch on is how the inventory/menu has been completely overhauled in Shenmue III where you can now buy items like garlic, fruits, vegetables, drinks and more to recover your health and also change your clothes which is a series first as Ryo has FOREVER been stuck in the same clothes for half a year now in the game lol.
 There are new aspects of finding different herbs and items and allows you to sell them off for making health restorative items.
 You can also look into the various moves you’ve learned over the games and also check out many of the items that have carried over from the previous 2 entries.